 Focus on Technical Specialties and Away-From-Home Tissue.
 After intensive strategic review and responding to accelerating declines in uncoated freesheet market demand, the Company exits the Print & Color market and shutters the Brokaw, Wisconsin, mill in early 2012.
 The Harrodsburg paper machine comes on-line – the project is on-time and $10 million under budget.

 Accelerating Growth In mid-2013 the Company completes the divestiture of its technical specialty paper business to focus on increasing the significant rate of growth being achieved by its tissue business.
-Two new product lines are announced; DublNature® is re-launched in May with new ATMOS enabled premium paper products, while the launch of Artisan™, a family of first-of-their-kind, super-premium from 100% recycled fiber products is expected near year-end.
+Two new product lines are announced; DublNature® is re-launched in May with new ATMOS enabled premium paper products, while the launch of Artisan®, a family of first-of-their-kind, super-premium from 100% recycled fiber products is expected in mid-2014.